bonobonet/bonobonet.github.io/docs/join.md

 Joining the network
 ===================

-We are always welcome to having more people join our IRC network by setting up new servers all around the world connected over a diverse selection of networks.
+We welcome having more people join our IRC network by setting up new servers all around the world, connected over a diverse selection of networks.

 Follow the steps below to get linked in: